 For end-users, it will:

-Top of the range enterprise mobile app solutions for your emergency notification system can also unlock additional features like:
+Top-of-the-range enterprise mobile app solutions for your emergency notification system can also unlock additional features like:

 Rounding off the top 5 features for emergency notification systems is availability.
 As referenced by the majority of providers, this is a feature that appears synonymous with a cloud deployment model.